Court-Pencil/Trailblazers/README.md

 - Form Validation: Required fields are enforced, preventing incomplete submissions.
 - Confirmation Behavior: After submission, users are redirected to a confirmation page, which reassures them that their inquiry was received.

-### About Us page
+### About Us Page

-- Shares your mission and values, helping users understand the heart behind Trailblazers.
+- Shares our backstory, mission and values, helping users understand the heart behind Trailblazers.

 - Builds trust and emotional connection with your audience.

 - Reinforces your commitment to queer-friendly outdoor experiences.

-### Beginner's Guide page
+### Beginner's Guide Page

 - Offers practical advice for new hikers, lowering barriers to entry.